Luis-Moura/worst_ui_competition/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool and development server.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-- **TypeScript**: A statically typed superset of JavaScript that provides optional type annotations and improves code quality and maintainability.
+- **TypeScript**: A statically typed superset of JavaScript that improves code quality and maintainability.

 ## Installation and Setup